Welcome to Hertfordshire Walker

 There is an interactive map below these directions

-Those with GPS devices can download GPX or KML files for this walk.We've added What3Words location references for those who use that system.
+Those with GPS devices can download GPX or KML files for this walk.
+We've added What3Words location references for those who use that system.
 If you print these walks you might want to use the green PrintFriendly icon at the bottom of these directions to delete elements such as photographs.

 Park in the public car park at Mardley Heath Nature Reserve (location - https://w3w.co/length.splash.again).

 Continue along the path for 230m as it bends to your left at the point where a footpath goes off to your right.
-Keep heading E with the hedgerow on your right and and houses straight ahead in the distance until you join Heath Road just before the railway bridge (location - https://w3w.co/diary.dogs.ladder).
+Keep heading E with the hedgerow on your right and houses straight ahead in the distance until you join Heath Road just before the railway bridge (location - https://w3w.co/diary.dogs.ladder).

-Go through a gate, then through a gap in the fence, and continue straight heading NW for 280m until you come to a track crossroads at a point where a large tree stands in a triangle of land on your right.
+Go through a gate, then through a gap in the fence, then continue straight heading NW for 280m until you come to a track crossroads at a point where a large tree stands in a triangle of land on your right.

 One of the air vents for the mainline railway tunnel running beneath the woodland Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0